-A total of 8 673 records were found.
-Bibliometric information about all those records was downloaded from Scopus both in .ris and .csv format and it is available in the open-source database Jimenez Rios et al. (2023a).
-Deduplication, filtering, screening and eligibility assessment of all those records was carried out in accordance with PRISMA flow chart Page et al. (2021a) (see Figure 1).
+A total of 8673 records were found.
+Detailed bibliometric information about all these records was downloaded from Scopus both in. ris and. csv format and has been made available in the opensource database Jiménez Rios et al. (2023a).
+Deduplication, filtering, screening, and eligibility assessment of all those records were carried out following PRISMA flow chart (Page et al., 2021a) (see Figure 1).